ALERT: Post-Brexit – is your aircraft importation valid within the EU27 or the UK?

 How to grandfather or port an aircraft importation into the opposite zone

 It is now 100% clear that an EU27 importation post-Brexit will only be valid within the EU27, just as a UK importation will only be valid within the UK.
 No full importation will automatically be grandfathered into the opposite zone.

 However, the rules of the Returned Goods Relief (RGR) might be a way to grandfather and port an aircraft importation into the opposite zone.
 The end result of such a re-importation process will generate a new importation form into the opposite zone without payment of the customs duty and the Value Added Tax (VAT).
 Grandfathering an importation into the opposite zone will result in the aircraft being imported into both zones; hence the original importation will not be altered.
-Below, we will describe how the RGR rules work in an aviation context.
+Below, we will describe how the RGR rules work in an aviation context within the EU.

 The five points below must be fulfilled.

-1. A valid importation document.
-The valid, full readable importation form must be presented, joint by documentation for the VAT handling relating to the importation and an eventual subsequent sale of the aircraft.
+1: A valid importation document.
+The valid, fully readable importation form must be presented, joint by documentation for the VAT handling relating to the importation and an eventual subsequent sale of the aircraft.

 2: The re-importer must be the same as the exporter.
 This means that the aircraft must be re-imported by the same entity that exported the aircraft from the EU the last time.
 If the aircraft has been sold since the importation, please contact us for a verification of the possibilities.

-4. The aircraft must be in the same condition.
+4: The aircraft must be in the same condition.
 The aircraft must be in the same state as originally imported.
 However, any treatment or handling outside the customs territory of the Union is not an issue, including preservation of the aircraft’s appearance, restoration or maintenance to keep the aircraft in good condition, or any necessary repairs.
-Any MRO within the customs territory of the Union will not affect the RGR process.
+This precondition will be waived if aircraft improvements are made in a signatory country of the WTO Agreement on Trade in Civil Aircraft.

-The verification and approval process must be expected to take 3-6 weeks.
+The verification and approval process must be expected to take between 3-6 weeks.

-What to do if the preconditions cannot be met?
+What to do if the RGR procedure is not used?

 How can OPMAS help?